Export Credit Agency finance

 ECAs

 ECAs exist in most countries.
-ECAs are typically some form of governmental or quasi governmental entity or a private institution acting on behalf of the government.
-Their purpose is to promote exports from their own country with the ultimate aim of supporting their country's employment levels and economy.
-They typically do this by providing support for exports to buyers or regions where the commercial market is unable or unwilling to provide finance.
-This encourages businesses to export to new overseas buyers and new markets.
+ECAs are typically some form of governmental agency, quasi-governmental entity or a private institution acting on behalf of the government.
+ECAs have the primary focus of supporting the national economy by supporting trade.
+Their purpose is to promote exports from their own country and to support the overseas business activities of companies from their own country, with the ultimate aim of supporting their country's economy, growth rates and employment levels.
+They typically do this by providing support for exports

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.